 Two clinical tests used to diagnose carpal tunnel syndrome are the Tinel and Phalen maneuvers, which sound really scary but are actually just flexing exercises to check if you experience a tingling sensation in your hands or wrists.
 In the Tinel test, the doctors taps the inside of your wrist over the median nerve.
 If you feel tingling, numbness, or a mild "shock" sensation in your hand when tapped on the wrist, you may have carpal tunnel.

 The Phalen test has you resting your elbows on a table, and then letting your wrists dangle so your hands are pointing down with your palms pressed together in the prayer position.
 (This dorky video sums it up nicely.)
 A positive result is when your fingers tingle or feel numb within a minute.

 For most folks, avoiding activities that aggravate the wrist (which, sadly, includes working on the computer), using a wrist splint and taking ibuprofen can help with the pain and keep the pressure off the median nerve until things heal.
-Sometimes ice packs, physical therapy exercises or corticosteriod injections may also be administered.
+Sometimes ice packs, physical therapy exercises or corticosteroid injections may also be administered.

 Naturally, diabetes also complicates things; many medical sources still state the disclaimer: "Surgery may only provide partial relief when another medical condition, such as rheumatoid arthritis, obesity, or diabetes, is contributing to carpal tunnel syndrome."

-To help with this, Amy even had an ergonomics specialist visit her office to check the set-up of her chair height and keyboard.
+To help with this, the ‘Mine’s AmyT even had an ergonomics specialist visit her office to check the set-up of her chair height and keyboard.
 Sounds pretentious, but it actually really helped, she says.

 So, any PWDs out there suffering with carpal tunnel syndrome?
 We really feel for you!